FOGO stands for Food Organics Garden Organics. It is a convenient and is an environmentally-friendly way for you to dispose of your organic waste.

-- Stage 1: The rollout of the new FOGO service will begin in early 2020 to areas of the shire which currently receive the garden bin service.
-As part of stage 1, anyone in the current garden bin service area who does not currently have a garden bin will receive one, so they can use the new service.
+- Stage 1: The rollout of the new FOGO service will begin on 3 February 2020 to areas of the shire which currently receive the garden bin service.

-- Stage 2: In 2020/21 the weekly FOGO and fortnightly garbage service will be expanded to include Bullengarook, Monegeetta, Tylden and Malmsbury.
+- Stage 2: In 2020/21 the weekly FOGO and fortnightly general waste/rubbish service will be expanded to include Bullengarook, Monegeetta, Tylden and Malmsbury.

 - Stage 3: Council aims to expand the FOGO service to all remaining areas in the shire in 2023/24.

 Firstly, thank you for composting at home, keep up the good work!